 “You can’t run a society or cope with its problems if people are not held accountable for what they do” (John Leo).

 WHEN OTHERS REFUSE TO BE ACCOUNTABLE FOR THEIR ACTIONS, IT’S EASY TO SEE THE PROBLEM; IT’S A BIT HARDER TO SEE IT, HOWEVER, WHEN WE’RE THE ONES WHO’RE MAKING EXCUSES.
 At times, we can be so subtle in dodging personal responsibility that we deceive our own selves into thinking that it’s somebody else’s fault.
 Most of us jump into the “blame game” far too eagerly.

 The word “accountable” means answerable.
 Since it contains the word “account,” let’s use the metaphor of bookkeeping to illustrate it.
 If I accept accountability, that means I’m willing to let other people “audit my books.”
 I’m willing for my deeds to be examined against fair standards of right and wrong, and if the audit shows that I’ve done anything amiss, then I’m willing to compensate anyone who’s been hurt and make restitution to the full extent of my ability.

 Conscience.
-We must admit that there are standards that we’re answerable to and have the humility to be guided by those standards.
+We must admit there are standards we’re answerable to and then have the humility to be guided by those standards.